 Consumers no longer respond well to interruption marketing because the constant push of advertisement has become a nuisance and disruption.
 If the ad does not include information that relates to an individual, they will lack interest in it.
 According to Seth Godin, an effective marketing campaign must contain a message that consumers are anticipating to hear while remaining personal and relevant to the customer.
 Interruption marketing does not adhere to any elements of Godin’s effective marketing campaign.

 Think about advertisements when watching a movie on television.
 Viewers are usually irritated by the commercial interruptions.
-They often ignore the ads or even purchase the film for a cost through a streaming platform.
+They often ignore the ads or even The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince. the film for a cost through a streaming platform.

 Example: Permission Marketing via E-mail

 If one were to take a single lesson from Seth Godin, it should be that companies must not promote their services in an intrusive manner.
 It is best for a brand’s excellence to speak for itself through the company’s products/services and reputation.
 A company should provide potential customers with information that they want to know rather than demonstrating annoying advertisements.
 One way that this could be achieved is through email subscriptions.